The richness I achieve comes from nature, the source of my inspiration.

 The Influence of Claude Monet

 Just like William Shakespeare on literature, and Sigmund Freud on psychology, Claude Monet's impact on modern art is tremendous.
 Monet was among the most influential artists of any era, and his unique color palette, vision and conformation would make a lasting impact on future art movements.
 Many artists have been influenced by Monet, whose techniques inspired Impressionists and Post-Impressionists such as Vincent van Gogh.
-In terms of form and scale, Monet's works directly influenced Neo-Impressionists such as Georges Seurat, and Abstract Expressionists such as Jackson Pollock and Mark Rothko.
+In terms of form and scale, Monet's works directly influenced Neo-Impressionists such as Georges Seurat, and Abstract Expressionists including Jackson Pollock and Mark Rothko.
 Popular artist Andy Warhol reflected the Monet influence in his multiple renditions of a single subject.
 Claude Monet also laid some of the groundwork for the Minimalist movement of the 1960s.
 Still extremely popular in his own right, Claude Monet continues to the present day to define both the public's appreciation of art and the perception of beauty in its purest form.